hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-At street level, the Little Forest Inn presents an enigma of locked and unmarked doors.
+At street level, the Little Forest presents an enigma of locked and unmarked doors.
 I pick a door at random and knock quietly; nothing.
 I knock harder.
 A blob appears behind the frosted glass, resolving as the door opens